 Learning to seek understanding takes time.
 You’re likely to mess up along the way.
 Make it a goal in your relationship, and keep at it.
 Your marriage can be revolutionized as a result.

-Don’t be a fool.
+Is solving communication problems in your marriage a challenge?
 Seek understanding.
 And only then seek to be understood.

 Your Turn: Have you been seeking to be understood before seeking to understand?
 How can you reverse things and seek understanding in your marriage?
 Leave a comment below.